aws/aws-emr-containers-best-practices/content/metastore-integrations/docs/aws-glue.md

 +----------+
 ```

-####**Sync Hudi table with AWS Glue catalog**
+#### **Sync Hudi table with AWS Glue catalog**
-In the below example a Spark application will be configured to use [AWS Glue data catalog](https://docs.aws.amazon.com/glue/latest/dg/components-overview.html) as the hive metastore.
+In this example, a Spark application will be configured to use [AWS Glue data catalog](https://docs.aws.amazon.com/glue/latest/dg/components-overview.html) as the hive metastore.

 Starting from Hudi 0.9.0, we can synchronize Hudi table's latest schema to Glue catalog via the Hive Metastore Service (HMS) in hive sync mode.
 This example runs a Hudi ETL job with EMR on EKS, and interact with AWS Glue metaStore to create a table.
+It provides you the native and serverless capabilities to manage your technical metadata.
+Also you can query Hudi tables in Athena straigt away after the ETL job, which provides your end user an easy data access and shortens the time to insight.

 **HudiEMRonEKS.py**